-The only important difference from the single target tree is Ice Caller and Freezing Rain over Frozen Touch and Deep Shatter.
+The only important difference from the single target tree is Ice Caller and Freezing Rain over Frozen Touch and Slick Ice.
 This variant should be taken on any fight you encounter significant cleave.

-This and the next sections will go over some of the more important talents and certain talents that are notable to avoid at all costs.
+This tab will go over some of the more important talents and certain talents that are notable to avoid at all costs.
 For a full list of descriptions, please see the Spell List page:

-Right out of the gate, Overflowing Energy, and Rune of Power are mandatory.
+Right out of the gate, Overflowing Energy, Incanter's Flow, and Shifting Power are mandatory.
 They are simply DPS increases, something most of the tree is not.

-You need 6 talents from this point.
-Given that Mirror Image and Alter Time are both ridiculously good defensives; you will be going down both sides of the tree.
+You need 8 talents from this point.
+Given that Mirror Image and Alter Time are both great defensives; you will be going down both sides of the tree.
 If you take the center path down each side and simply take Spellsteal and Remove Curse, you will have opened up the second section of the talent tree.

 Alternatively, you can path around both Spellsteal and Remove Curse if you wish.
 The second section has so many optional talents that if there are no curses or magic debuffs to steal, or dispels are handled by others in your groups, you have the spare points to pick up one of the two-pointer talents on each side of the tree to get to Mirror Image and Alter Time.
 There are enough points around to pick every talent in this section and very few in the next, and still have the mandatory build components by the end of the tree.
 This is an incredibly flexible tree; adjust it as you feel.

 This section has a lot of leeway in what you can do and what you could potentially take.
 Of this section, you want Tome of Antonidas and Tome of Rhonin.
 These are the only true throughput talents in the section.
 To get them, the easiest and most common path is through Shimmer/ Ice Floes, as it links to both.
 You need to pick a utility point here.
-Mass Polymorph is usually not a great pick in raiding, as crowd control is rarely needed.
-Slow is similarly fairly useless, although it does allow you access to a slow that lasts longer than Frost's spells.
 Quick Witted is always nice whenever interrupts are needed and more commonly useful than the other choices.

 The rest of the points can honestly be assigned as you see fit.
 Incantation of Swiftness turns Invisibility into an 80% sprint button.
 Master of Time gives a shorter cooldown to Alter Time.
 This is going to be heavily personal preference, so take whatever you think feels right.
 Defensives are never a bad thing either, so Arcane Warding or Tempest Barrier are fantastic options.